leo-gan/GLD.SerializerBenchmark/README.md

 Any distributed system requires serializing to transfer data through the wires.
 The serializers used to be hidden in adapters and proxies, where developers did not deal with the serialization process explicitly.
 The WCF serialization is an example, when all we need to know is where to place the **[Serializable]** attributes.
 Contemporary tendencies bring serializers to the surface.
-In Windows .NET development it probably have started when James Newton-King created the **Json.Net** serializer and even Microsoft officially declared it the recommended serializer for .NET.
+In Windows .NET development the explicit serialization probably have started when James Newton-King created the **Json.Net** serializer and  Microsoft officially declared it the recommended serializer for .NET.

+**More than 20 .NET serializers tested here.** If the serializer can use several serializing formats (like the Json and th binary formats), I've thested all of them.

-There are many kinds of serializers; they produce very compact data very fast.
+There are many kinds of serializers; they produce very compact data and produce it very fast.
 There are serializers for messaging, for data stores, for marshaling objects.

 What is the best serializer in .NET?

-No, no, no, this project is not about the best serializer.
+Sorry, this project is not about the best serializer.
 Here I gather the code which shows in several lines of code, how to use different .NET serializers.
 Just copy-past code in your project.
 That is the goal.
 I want to use serializer in the simplest way but it is good to know if this way would really hit your code performance.
 That is why I added some measurements, as the byproduct.

 Please, do not take these measurements too seriously.
 I have some numbers, but this project is not the right place to get decisions about serializer performance.
 I did not spent time to get the best results.
 If you have the expertise, please, feel free to modify code to get numbers that are more reliable.